 SXSW can be overwhelming to first-timers.
 We've created this guide to help you prepare for the adventure ahead.
 By now you should be registered and have your housing arrangements sorted.
 Get a Hotel Shuttle Service Pass if your hotel is outside of the downtown area.

 Below we’ll cover some items to get ready for SXSW and a few tips on how to do SXSW.
-Before we get to those make sure you have two documents in your possession: 1) The SXSW Registrar has emailed registrants a “Before You Leave Home” email that contains a Registration QuickCode.
-The Registration QuickCode helps get you in and out of the registration hall so you can start doing SXSW.
-2) This SXSW Attendee Tip Sheet which has additional information on Badge Pick Up, Housing, Resources, and Transportation.
+The SXSW Registrar has emailed registrants a “Before You Leave Home” email that contains a Registration QuickCode.
+The Registration QuickCode helps get you in and out of the registration hall so you can start doing South By.

 Pack for Every Occasion